MeDarina/review_propositions/README.md

-This is a manually annotated proposition dataset from sentences taken from restaurant reviews (ABSA 2014; see http://metashare.dfki.de/repository/browse/semeval-2014-absa-restaurant-reviews-train-data/479d18c0625011e38685842b2b6a04d72cb57ba6c07743b9879d1a04e72185b8/)  that distinguishes between clauses that need to be split and those that do not.
+This is a manually annotated proposition dataset from sentences taken from restaurant reviews (ABSA 2014; see http://metashare.dfki.de/repository/browse/semeval-2014-absa-restaurant-reviews-train-data/479d18c0625011e38685842b2b6a04d72cb57ba6c07743b9879d1a04e72185b8/)  that distinguishes between clauses that need to be split and those that do not. </br>
+The herein shown corpus contains the origninal sentence and the extracted propositions.</br>
+We also provide the annotation guidelines.</br>
 The corpus allowed us to independently compare the performance of proposition extraction systems on simple and complex clauses.
-The analysis can be found in the corresponding paper.
+The analysis can be found in the corresponding paper.</br>

 Please cite: </br> </br>
 @inproceedings{gold2019b,</br>